I have lived in the Gold Country of Northern California for 35 years. Grass Valley and Nevada City are steeped in Gold Rush history.

 The discovery of gold at Sutter's Mill in 1848 was an event that changed the face of California forever.
-It brought an influx of people from all parts of the world.
+The gold rush brought an influx of people from all parts of the world.
 Many of the cities in California had their start as mining boom-towns, and the land still bears the scars of some of the mining methods that were used.
 The first court ordered environmental protections were a result of California mining practices.
 Technological advances were made in the quest for more efficient mining methods, and entrepreneurial prospectors were replaced by a huge industry in California's "Gold Country."

 When gold was first discovered in California in 1848, men from every profession, and every part of the world, responded to its allure.
 Many knew very little about mining before setting off for America's wild west in an attempt to strike it rich.